reactjs/React.NET/site/jekyll/getting-started/tutorial.md

 You do not have to return basic HTML.
 You can return a tree of components that you (or someone else) built.
 This is what makes React **composable**: a key tenet of maintainable frontends.

-`React.renderComponent()` instantiates the root component, starts the framework, and injects the markup into a raw DOM element, provided as the second argument.
+`React.render()` instantiates the root component, starts the framework, and injects the markup into a raw DOM element, provided as the second argument.

 ## Composing components